marcin-lawrowski/wise-chat/readme.txt

 = I am experiencing errors like "Fatal error: Call to undefined function openssl_pkey_get_public() (...)".
 What is wrong? =

 Make sure that openssl extension for your PHP installation is loaded and works correctly.
-In most cases theses errors are caused by missing openssl module.
+In most cases these errors are caused by missing openssl module.

 = How to send messages using just keyboard in multiline mode? =